Build the management capacity to reach new levels.

 "Prior to this workshop, I noticed that we have high percentage of people that are stressed by uncertainty and change.
 This workshop solidified this observation.
 The good news is now we have a conversation piece and tools to help our peers with this stressor."

-A manager's job is to plan, organize, lead, build situational awareness, and make adjustments along the way.
+A manager's job is to set goals, plan, organize, lead, build situational awareness, and make adjustments along the way.
 Managers also must be adaptable and handle uncertainty well.
 These are some of the core competencies to look for in managers.
 It's natural to want to promote top performers or longest tenured employees.
 But unless they are capable and trained to do these things, you're setting them up to fail.